 First, you have to take your regular graham crackers and turn them into crumbs.

-In our stores in OKC, the graham cracker crumbs are sold near the premade graham cracker crusts.
+In our stores in OKC, they sell the graham cracker crumbs near the pre-made graham cracker crusts.

 I like to do it by hand in a gallon sized zip bag and use my Classic Wood Rolling Pin.
 It’s like crumb therapy (hmmm… should I trademark that?)